Engee documentation

 XT — training signal

-A reference signal given as an M by N matrix, where M is the number of samples of the signal and N is the number of signals.
+A reference signal defined as a matrix M by N, where M is the number of signal samples and N is the number of signals.

 Dependencies